-Background: Global health crises like pandemics profoundly affect mental well-being, with women experiencing heightened challenges due to increased social and economic pressures.
+Background: Global health crises, like pandemics profoundly affect mental well-being, with women experiencing heightened challenges due to increased social and economic pressures.
 The COVID-19 outbreak amplified feelings of anxiety, depression, and stress among women, prompting a detailed scientific exploration.
-This research investigates the relationship between overall health and psychological strain among women attending healthcare centers in Larestan, Iran.
+This research investigated the relationship between overall health and psychological strain among women attending healthcare centers in Larestan, Iran.

-Materials and Methods: In 2021, a cross-sectional study involved 417 women who completed assessments measuring depression, anxiety, and stress (DASS-21) alongside a general health evaluation (GHQ-28).
-Data analysis utilized statistical techniques such as ANOVA (p < 0.05), chi-square tests, and t-tests, processed via SPSS-25 software.
+Materials and Methods: This cross-sectional study, conducted in 2021, involved 417 women who completed assessments measuring depression, anxiety, and stress (DASS-21) alongside a general health evaluation (general health questionnaire–28 [GHQ-28]).
+Data analysis utilized statistical techniques, such as ANOVA (P<0.05), chi-square tests, and t-tests, processed using SPSS software, version 25.

-Discussion: The psychological toll of the epidemic is reflected in elevated levels of stress and anxiety, which are probably made worse by the pressure of caregiving and financial hardship.
-In line with reports of pandemic-related anxiety worldwide, strong GHQ-DASS correlations revealed entwined mental and physical health issues.
+Discussion: The psychological toll of the epidemic is reflected in elevated levels of stress and anxiety, which are probably exacerbated by the pressure of caregiving and financial hardship.
+In line with reports of pandemic-related anxiety worldwide, strong correlations between GHQ and DASS scores revealed interconnected mental and physical health issues.

 Conclusion: The COVID-19 outbreak markedly affected women’s psychological well-being, underscoring the necessity for specialized mental health programs within healthcare facilities.
 Policymakers should prioritize accessible mental health support during global crises.